-If you have any questions, please contact Brianne Masukawa, Associate Planner, at brianne.masukawa@opr.ca.gov or opr.apr@opr.ca.gov.
+If you have any questions, please contact the Planning and Community Development team at opr.apr@opr.ca.gov.

 ANNUAL PROGRESS REPORTS (APRs)

 Government Code Section 65400 and 65700 mandates that all cities and counties submit an annual report on the status of the General Plan and progress in its implementation to their legislative bodies, the Governor's Office of Planning and Research (OPR), and the Housing and Community Development (HCD) by April 1 of each year.
 The guidance that follows is intended to assist local governments with the development of the General Plan Annual Progress Report (APR) and is not intended to be construed as legal advice.
 This guidance is intentionally general to allow maximum flexibility in the form and content of General Plan APRs, which may need to vary based on individual circumstances, resources, and constraints.
 Please also note that although OPR provides this guidance, HCD provides separate guidance for the Housing Element APR (HE APR) and specifically certifies the compliance of a local agency's housing element (see HE APR section below).